 - Two-stage gas valve: A two-stage gas valve will quickly heat the furnace, then reduce the flow of gas to the furnace.
 This helps reduce the fuel usage of the furnace.

-For more expert information about high-efficiency furnaces or other home comfort related questions in the greater Cleveland area, contact the experts at Stack Heating and Cooling.
+For more expert information about high-efficiency furnaces or other home comfort related questions in the greater Cleveland area, contact the experts at Stack Heating, Cooling, Plumbing and Electric.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about high-efficiency furnaces and other HVAC topics, download our free Home Comfort Resource guide.